dave325/dsolBooking/wordpress/wp-content/plugins/popup-maker/readme.txt

 == Changelog ==

-View our [changelog](https://plugins.svn.wordpress.org/popup-maker/trunk/CHANGELOG.md) for up-to-date information on what has been going on with the development of Popup Maker.
+View our [complete changelog](https://github.com/PopupMaker/Popup-Maker/blob/master/CHANGELOG.md) for up-to-date information on what has been going on with the development of Popup Maker.

+= v1.8.11 - 08/18/2019 =
+* Improvement: Trigger window resize event when popups open to fix issues with some sliders & JS sized content.
+* Fix: Updated form value processing to prevent some edge cases where string values were converted to Infinity.
+* Fix: Custom "already subscribed" messages in MailChimp integration were not working correctly.

+= v1.8.10 - 07/06/2019 =
+* Fix: PHP backward compatibility issue due to short array syntax usage.

+= v1.8.9 - 07/04/2019 =
+* Fix: Issue where popup titles wouldn't render.

+= v1.8.8 - 06/30/2019 =
+* Fix: Bug where red alert icons didn't go away when visiting the tabs from the "Extend" menu.

+= v1.8.7 - 06/29/2019 =
+* Tweak: Restricted the admin toolbar to only show under strict circumstances.
+* Tweak: Updated available WooCommerce endpoints in our targeting conditions
+* Fix: Issue with instance based shortcodes when asset caching was enabled but running on every request.